 The winner: ADT has you covered

 ADT is a more traditional home security company.
 In this case, that means trust and reliability.
-You can count on professional monitoring with six centers across the US and Canada.
+You can count on professional monitoring with nine redundant centers.

 - ADT requires professional installation and charges a fee, but it works out for your bottom line in the end because you get free equipment with your three-year contract.
-Unless you have a compelling reason to do DIY installation or to insist on no contract, you’ll find ADT offers the best value across the board, and the six-month, money-back guarantee gives you a taste of ADT’s security before you commit.
+Unless you have a compelling reason to do DIY installation or to insist on no contract, you’ll find ADT offers the best value across the board.

 - Brinks offers DIY installation but you’ll pay for equipment up front.
 And if you already have some of the long-discontinued Nest Secure devices, Brinks Nest Secure can be a perfect solution for your home security.